FdSc in forensic road collision investigation (staged route)

 Introduction

 This page explains the path to a FdSc for collision investigators who are taking the staged route and have just completed the CertHE.
-If you are new to collision investigation and would like to study the direct route, follow the link here.

 The FdSc has been redesigned to reflect the increasingly statistical and digital nature of modern collision investigation.
 The programme introduces the student to new collision investigation techniques and new software programs that can assist in the investigation process.